go-chassis/go-chassis/examples/README.md

 Demonstrate how to set local scope parameter, header, and use them in your schema

 In handler chain you can set a local data or protocol header, then you can read it in next handler in chain and your Restful handler

+### router

+This example uses the rest protocol to show how to perform route management and achieve  grayscale publishing.